 - Ben-Gurion University of the Negev (max days/person: 14): teaching and training placements

-- Bezalel Academy of Arts and Design (max days/person: 14): teaching and training placements
+- Bezalel Academy of Arts and Design (max days/person: 14): training placements

 - Gordon Academic College of Education (max days/person: 7): teaching and training placements